mmaalo/suzyTheme/README.md

   - In any actual implementation both the #themeStyles style tag and #themeToggleButton button should be hard coded into the website.
 The JS that creates these html elements could then be omitted.

 ### The three files are all variations of the same thing:
+  - IMPORTANT: some browsers like vivaldi won't run the suzythemeDev.js properly.
+In that case use the minified version instead.
+All versions works great in chromium.

   - The suzyThemeDev.js file has all the css styles for the dark theme set with variables that can be changed easly.
   - The suzyTheme.js file has the css styles for the dark theme minified and hard coded.
   - The suzyTheme.min.js file is a minified version of the suzyTheme.js file.